chriswhite199/pyebpf/README.md

 ## PyEBPF

-A bcc-based, eBPF (Extended-Berkeley-Packet-Filter) wrapper for Python.
+A bcc-based, eBPF (Extended-Berkeley-Packet-Filter) wrapper for Python 3.

 *Note*: Using this library requires a working installation of BCC, please refer to this [guide](https://github.com/iovisor/bcc/blob/master/INSTALL.md).